-ABA therapy is very data driven and this helps therapist see the progress their clients are making.
+ABA therapy is very data-driven and this helps therapists see the progress their clients are making.
 When you’re working with the same child for a long period of time, it can be harder to see the progress that’s happening.
 But then you look at the data and see that a child who could barely speak a year ago is now speaking in full sentences and realize how much of a difference therapy is making for them.

 Working with parents is also very rewarding.
 In grad school, the focus is so much on the child and on programming, that this was a pleasant surprise for me.
 But working with parents is a hugely rewarding part of being a therapist, especially when you have parents that want to be deeply involved.

 Q: Could you share a story with us about a client that’s made an impact on you recently?

 Matt: Oh man.
 There are so many.
 You know, parents tell me all the time that their child is brushing their teeth or completing their morning routine on their own.
 And, that’s great, but not a surprise.
 We specifically program for things like that.
 It’s what we expect to happen.
 But, when the child does something that’s really out of the box, that’s particularly satisfying.

 About 6 months ago, a parent came to me and told me that for the first time in her 7-year-old daughter’s young life, she spontaneously sparked a conversation by asking how her mom’s day was.
 When I first started working with this child, she was talking very infrequently and never initiated a conversation.
 So, to go from not talking at all to initiating a conversation that demonstrates care and interest in her mother’s life is amazing.
 That’s what makes ABA special.

 Q: What do you enjoy about working at The Autism Therapy Group?